Posted in the Facebook group Vegan Cats by Curran Russell:

 The article continues with the dangers of flame retardants in bedding containing PBDEs, phthalates in plastic toys and food dishes, and other various dangers.
 They recommend glass or ceramic food and water bowls that do not leech chemicals.
 Now I don’t feel like such a freak making my own dog and cat food.
 The last cat I lost to liver cancer is the last cat I’ll lose to liver cancer.
 Remember, the people who make the average pet foods have the same morals as the people who make bacon, hot dogs and commercial sodas – they DO NOT CARE about your health, they ONLY care about your money.
 We are responsible for ourselves and our companions, and education in these matters is our responsibility as well.”

 Here’s another great source for info on this subject:

-Some of what’s in your companion animal’s food:
+Some of what’s in your nonhuman family’s food: